Article | 3:17 min read

 Money Orders

+What is a money order?
 Just like personal and cashier’s checks, money orders are secure forms of payment, representing an amount of money.
-Unlike checks, however, a money order is not directly pulled from your account, and they are useful in instances where you may not want to use personal check which has personal information such as address, T/R number and account number.
+Unlike checks, however, a money order is not directly pulled from your account, and they are useful in instances where you may not want to use a personal check which has personal information such as address, T/R number and account number.

 Money orders work in the opposite of checks – you exchange money (typically cash) for a piece of paper that represents that amount of money.
-You can purchase a money order at several places besides the bank, such as post offices, convenience stores, grocery stores, and more.
+If you’re wondering “where can I get a money order?”, you have options like banks, post offices, or even some grocery stores.
 Just like checks, they offer a paper trail to prove any payments.
+If you're unsure about the process, look into guides on how to fill out a money order to ensure accuracy.
+Our MaxMoney® account comes with free money orders!

 Topics: